Powerful Unconscious Psychological Forces

 When an emotional reaction seems incommensurate with the event that occasions it we can be reasonably sure that powerful unconscious psychological forces are at work.
 The caveat to this is of course that aggressors in positions of power frequently do accuse the people they’ve wronged of overreacting.
 These accusations are a form of gaslighting where control over the situation is maintained by compelling people to believe that their normal reactions to abnormal actions are abnormal reactions to normal actions.

 But as long as abuse isn’t in the picture very strong reactions to relatively innocuous stimuli mean that a sensitive, vulnerable part of the psyche has just been poked and prodded.
-The reaction is meant to protect this part of the psyche from further investigation by others or by Self since there’s probably an underlying conflict there that’s been smoothed over through rationalization over the months and years.
+The intense reaction is meant to protect this part of the psyche from further investigation since there’s probably an underlying conflict there that’s been smoothed over through various defense mechanisms over the months and years.
 The hostile response is a way to keep that untenable conflict from rising up into conscious awareness, and the unfortunate result is to create relational conflict in the external environment.